Skip to main content

 • As the final step, remember to assign the verified domain/subdomain to your Campaigns/Automations accordingly.
 Select them from the dropdown menu.

-A custom domain for your email marketing might seem like a tiny detail in the bigger marketing picture, but it's crucial.
+A custom domain for your email marketing might seem minor in the bigger marketing picture, but it's crucial.

 1. Authenticate your emails